Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Numerical results

 Note that all of these solutions are symmetric with respect to $x{=}\frac{1}{2},y{=}\frac{1}{2},z{=}\frac{1}{2}$, satisfy the boundary conditions, and attain their maximum value of $1{+}G$ at the center of the domain.
 To obtain the corresponding forcing terms it is sufficient to take the negative Laplacian of the exact solutions.

-In this section we only experiment with first order methods, namely FE in 1D, 2D and 3D and backward Euler (BE) in 1D and 2D.
-Experimentation with other popular Runge-Kutta methods (RK-4 and Cranck-Nicolson) yielded qualitatively similar results (not shown).
+In this section we mainly experiment with first order methods, namely FE in 1D, 2D and 3D and backward Euler (BE) in 1D and 2D.
+Experimentation with other popular Runge-Kutta methods, RK4, Crank-Nicolson, and first- and second-order RK-Chebyshev methods (RKC1 and RKC2; see \cite{VerwerHundsdorfer1990RKC}) yielded qualitatively similar results, which we mainly do not show here for the sake of brevity.
 The linear system solver used for BE was the Thomas algorithm in 1D and geometric multigrid (V-cycles) with Jacobi relaxation in 2D.
-Both solvers were implemented in (emulated) low-precision.
+Both solvers were implemented in (emulated) low precision.
 For the geometric multigrid solver, we observe monotone convergence of the residual and we declare convergence when there is no longer any significant reduction in the residual.
 Experimentally, this only happens when the relative residual is close to machine precision.

 Before proceeding, we show in Figure \ref{fig:solplot} what happens in practice when the heat equation is solved using double precision or bfloat16 with RtN and SR. The results in the left figure have been obtained with FE in 1D with $h=2^{-7}$ by setting $g(x)=G=1$ and by varying the initial condition.
 The results in the right figure have been obtained with FE in 2D by setting $g(x)=G=0$ and varying the mesh size: $h\in\{2^{-l}\}_{l=4}^{l=7}$.
 Both plots show the numerical and exact solutions at $t=T=1$.